20 Best Neighborhoods in Orlando, FL

 - Transit Score: 53

-Interested in a boho-chic vibe?
-Brushing up against Lake Eola Park, the Thornton Park District features trendy boutiques, organic cafes, and a European feel.
+Brushing up against Lake Eola Park, the Thornton Park District of Orlando features trendy boutiques, organic cafes, and a European feel.
+Thornton Park is excellent for renters interested in a boho-chic vibe.

-Head over to the vibrant Washington Street.
-There, you can enjoy wine bars, outdoor seating at cafes, and a decorative fountain.
+The vibrant Washington Street offers everything from wine bars, outdoor seating at cafes, and a decorative fountain.

-Residents enjoy a weekly wine and art walk.
-There’s also a nearby farmer's market and pop-up markets.
-Locals also love spots like Burton's Bar and Graffiti Junktion.
-They feature popular happy hours.
+Residents enjoy a weekly wine and art walk, the nearby farmer's market, and several pop-up markets.
+Locals also love spots like Burton's Bar and Graffiti Junktion, featuring popular happy hours.

 Look for an apartment nestled inside upscale bungalows and craftsman homes.
 You can also choose modern apartment buildings with swimming pools.
 Many are just steps away from area boutiques.